This Post contains affiliate links please see disclosure policy

 I was determined to find “the perfect” parenting formula and follow it.
 I had this idea that if I did things a certain way then my kids would turn out the way I wanted them too.

-As I read this, I see the ridiculousness of my thought process.
+As I read this, I see the craziness of my thought process.
 But, at the time, I was so stressed out about finding the perfect way.

 Thankfully, I had seasoned parents around me that gave me great advice.
 I would talk to them about discipline and parenting and got great wisdom from people who had gone down this path before me.